Media Contact: For Immediate Release

 Get ready to Blush as the Pussyfooters lace up and

 step out to ‘Party With a Purpose’

 Slated for Friday, Jan.
-15 at Generations Hall in New Orleans, Blush Ball 2016 promises to be bigger and bolder than ever, and proceeds once again go to benefit Metropolitan Center for Women and Children.
+19 at Generations Hall in New Orleans, Blush Ball 2018 promises to be bigger and bolder than ever, and proceeds once again go to benefit Metropolitan Center for Community Advocacy.
 The theme of this year’s Party with a Purpose is “Are You Blushing?” and the evening’s entertainment lineup is sure to make you blush.
-Live music by The Soul Rebels headlines the event along with DJ Ronnie Roux, MC Fresh Johnson and, of course, special performances by the Pussyfooters.
-Fabulous prizes will also be raffled and available for bidding in a silent auction.
+Live music by The Brass-A-Holics headlines the event along with MC Fresh Johnson and, of course, special performances by the Pussyfooters.
+Fabulous prizes will also be raffled and available for bidding in a on-line silent auction.

 The iconic Pussyfooters are 100-plus members strong, all women over 30, parading in their trademark pink plumage and corsets in nearly 50 parades, fundraisers and special events year round.
 The annual Blush Ball is their signature event having raised more than $90,000 for Metro Center in the past five years.

 The Blush Ball is a well-attended costume party that embodies the energy and passion of this dynamic group of women.
 Founded in New Orleans in 2001, it’s safe to say the Pussyfooters led the way for the recent boom in women’s (and men’s) dance groups.
 But the ladies are quick to point out they were not the first—they got their inspiration from the original women of New Orleans’ unique parading and second line culture.